“They Call Me Mother”

 “The Zoo of All Things” is how I imagined he would survive on his first day of work after a zombie apocalypse.

-My short story will appear in the After the Rebirth anthology brought out by TANSTAAFL Press in June this year.
+My short story features in the After the Rebirth anthology brought out by TANSTAAFL Press.

 My short story, ‘The Fledgling’ appeared on the Tales to Terrify podcast on the 18th of May, 2018.
 The story delves into a mother’s guilt and the alien landscape of religious education.

 Chris is relieved when her daughter flourishes at her new school.
 Rebecca blooms, becoming the perfect student.
 Then the crows begin to arrive.